disarm-dev/douma-app-2017/docs/foci.md

 - foci

 A map with polygon editing tools.
 This map also needs to be able to calculate a new boundary if a driver of risk is added to the map.

+### Settings page

+Controls and toggles for adjusting the parameters for the foci clusterer.

+### First run page

+Responsible for creating the first batch of foci.
+Prompt the user for the settings for the foci clusterer.